Home Contact Waywood Enterprises Blog

 Waywood Enterprises Ltd was founded by Dr Stuart

-Wood.
-With extensive and varied business, training and music experience,
+his extensive & varied business, training and music experience, underpins the company's

-In a brief interview he discusses his background and talks about his aims,
+In a brief interview he discusses his background & talks about his aims,

 Tell us a bit about your background.

 "After gaining my PhD in neuropharmacology I joined the pharmaceutical industry, where I spent more than 18 years.
-After starting in clinical research I later assumed a technical support/educational role to clinicians and healthcare professionals.
-I also provided internal training support to sales and marketing staff, was an active member of numerous cross-functional teams and maintained links as a visiting lecturer and presenter at a local University."
+After starting in clinical research I later added a technical support/educational role to clinicians & healthcare professionals.
+I also provided internal training support to sales & marketing staff, was an active member of numerous cross-functional teams & maintained links as a visiting lecturer & presenter at a local University."

 Tell us about your clinical trials training for non-experts?

-"During my time in the pharmaceutical industry I met many people from inside and outside the company who had little or no idea about clinical trials.
+"During my time in the pharmaceutical industry I met many people from inside & outside the company who had little or no idea about clinical trials.
 I worked with a good number of these on a daily basis.
-Since leaving the industry I am still asked by a wide range of people about my work and exactly what clinical trials involve.
-It seems that if you're in the know you're fine, but finding someone prepared to sit down and explain things in simple terms that non-specialists and people with no scientific background can understand is very difficult.
-I guess that like so many other 'specialist' areas it's very easy to look inward and become exclusive, rather than looking outward to include people who could be so valuable to expanding our ideas and processes: you don't have to be a scientist or a medic to say something valid.
+Since leaving the industry I am still asked by a wide range of people about my work & exactly what clinical trials involve.
+It seems that if you're in the know you're fine, but finding someone prepared to sit down & explain things in simple terms that non-specialists & people with no scientific background can understand is very difficult.
+I guess that like so many other 'specialist' areas it's very easy to look inward and become exclusive, rather than looking outward to include people who could be so valuable to expanding our ideas & processes: you don't have to be a scientist or a medic to say something valid.
 So, I developed the One Day Course for Non-Experts which helps those who feel they know nothing, to find out more.
-I'm reassured by those who have taken the time to give me their opinion that I make this information accessible, easy to understand and memorable.
-I think this may be helped by my passion for demystifying some of our 'sacred cows' and helping others to understand for themselves.
+I'm reassured by feedback from those who have been on this course that I make this information accessible, easy to understand & memorable.
+I think this may be helped by my passion for demystifying some of our scientific 'sacred cows' & helping others to understand for themselves.
 When I achieve that, I'm happy!"

-"Having left the industry and started helping out with the STEM Ambassador scheme, it became apparent that schools really are interested in the whole clinical trial thing.
+"Having left the industry & started helping out with the STEM Ambassador scheme, it became apparent that schools really are interested in the whole clinical trial thing.
 I was surprised recently to see that Health & Social Care and Psychology A-levels both look at clinical trials (also called drug trials) as part of their syllabus.
 So it's not just 'the scientists' that have an interest in this type of work.
 Students from Key Stage 3 upwards seem very interested in why we have trials, how they're run, how we can be sure that the results are valid, what happens when things go wrong; all that kind of stuff.
 But there's a lot of ignorance out there thanks to unbalanced media hype which presents a distorted image especially when something goes wrong, which as with any experiment, it can do.
-My background puts me in an ideal position to pass on my expertise, experience and knowledge in a balanced and hopefully, understandable way.
-So, I developed The Clinical Trial Experience which allows children, teachers, adults, in fact whoever wants to use the training, to run their own mini clinical trial, without drugs or needles!
-They get involved with all sorts of decision-making from start to finish.
-My ability to make complex things easy to understand allows me to pass this information on in a way that is accessible even to those with little or no formal science training, whilst my academic background allows me to present this information in universities and to professional societies.
-There seems to be a lack of awareness outside the pharmaceutical industry of just what types of jobs are available once you're in, so I'm able to help 'on the careers front' as well."
+My background puts me in an ideal position to pass on my expertise, experience & knowledge in a balanced & understandable way.
+My ability to make complex things easy to understand allows me to pass this information on in a way that is accessible even to those with little or no formal science training.
+There is also a general lack of awareness outside the pharmaceutical industry of just what types of jobs are available once you're in, so I'm able to help 'on the careers front' as well, not only what jobs are available but much bigger questions like 'How do I choose my career?'"

-So where did the music fit in to this?
+So where does the music fit in to this?

 "I have always loved music.
 My brother (a

-Professor of Immunology living in Germany) has perfect pitch and played
+retired Professor of Immunology living in Germany) has perfect pitch &

-guitar and keyboards in numerous bands throughout the 60's whilst he
+played guitar & keyboards in numerous bands throughout the 60's whilst

-I didn't get involved in playing anything (other than the recorder and
+I didn't get involved in playing anything (other than the recorder &

 a bit of piano) until I was 19 when I bought my first drum kit.
 My passion

-grew and I soon added World Percussion to my 'repertoire'.
+grew & I soon added World Percussion to my 'repertoire'.
 My playing

-has taken me all over the place, including Europe and I have had the privilege
+has taken me all over the place, including Europe & I have had the privilege

 of working with some really excellent musicians.
 I still get a great

-Brasilian drums and percussion to individuals and to schools.
+or box drum, to individuals & to schools.
 It's great

 to choose the individual instruments myself: I have a great relationship with my

-suppliers so when people order an item I go down to the warehouse and choose the
+suppliers so when people order an item I can go down to the warehouse & choose

 What about the percussion workshops?